 Review: Main meal was plain rice, peppers and onions with a side salad… disappointing.
 Got served BUTTER twice.
 Had a poor vegan snack of a cucumber and tomato sandwich (pictured below) no spread or anything.
 Breakfast was a banana, bagel, jam and juice, no vegan margarine and no soya milk or milk alternative which was especially disappointing especially with the fact Starbucks are partnered with Delta.

 A bit low in imagination, but wine is on offer, yay!
 I enjoyed (a fairly small portion of) mushrooms with chickpeas and mixed grilled vegetables, a side of mixed salad and a (rather cold) fruit salad for dessert.
 My editor reported that she ate breaded mushrooms in tomato sauce, mashed potatoes, side salad and cookies (not the healthiest meal) on one flight from London to LA.

 Air Canada is pretty disappointing.
-It will allow you to book your vegan meal only 18 hours before your flight and if you don’t make it in that time frame, you’ll be stuck with pretty much nothing but maybe some fruit salad or bread.
+It will allow you to book your vegan meal only 18 hours before your flight and if you don’t make it in that time frame, you’ll be stuck with pretty much nothing but maybe some fruit salad or white bread.
 If you do order on time, you’ll possibly get an uninspired plate of rice with grilled zucchini and mushrooms as well as the usual cold side salad and fruit salad dessert.

 Real life story from Essie about Air Canada

 Review: Flew from Barcelona-Montreal on Air Canada Rouge.
 The vegan option was sad.
 Unappealing and unappetising.
 Plain rice, steamed carrots, string beans and some grilled tomatoes.
 White (stale) bread roll with margarine.
 Dessert was fruit slices if I remember correctly.